project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

 Here, you can find the remaining [Environment Variable Values](https://github.com/project-sunbird/sunbird-utils/blob/master/common-util/src/main/resources/externalresource.properties){:target="_blank"}

-## Running Back-End Services Stack
+## Configuring and running Back-End Services Stack

 You can configure the Backend service by following these instructions: